Do you know what we did in science class when the results to our experiments didn't match what they should have been?

 David Baltimore, Jew, Nobel Prize laureate (at the age of 37!) never fudged his numbers.
 Unfortunately for him, his colleagues tended to.

 First, it was Thereza Imanishi-Kari, who co-authored a paper with Baltimore.
 She was accused of, well, fudging numbers.
 Baltimore first stood by her, but then was forced to retract the paper.
-This led to major backlash, and him resigning as president of Rockefeller University.
+This led to major backlash as he resigned as president of Rockefeller University.

 Then, it was Luk Van Parijs, who co-authored with Baltimore while the two were at Caltech.
 Once again, Baltimore resigned as president.
 Van Parijs even ended up being sentenced to prison.
 Baltimore, by all accounts, is currently doing well.